 Employees are required to report any conduct that they believe in good faith to be an actual or apparent violation of the Code of Conduct.

-The full text of the Code of Conduct is published on the Company's website at <a href="https://ir.carecloud.com/corporate-governance/governance
+The full text of the Code of Conduct is published on the Company's website at https://ir.carecloud.com/corporate-governance/governance-documents, and is available in print to any shareholder upon request.

 Director Independence